dinomask/Angels_Mortals_bot/README.md

 3. Put the "playerlist.csv" in the root folder with all the other python scripts (e.g. dualbot.py)

-4. Run dualbot.py
+4. Run dualbot.py preferably on a server like Heroku (see below if you want to learn how).

-### Environment variables required
+### Environment variables required (without Heroku)
 MORTAL_BOT_TOKEN = os.environ['MORTAL_BOT_TOKEN']\
 ANGEL_BOT_TOKEN = os.environ['ANGEL_BOT_TOKEN']\
 PLAYERS_FILENAME = os.environ['PLAYERS_FILENAME']\